beatobongco/TIL/README.md

 I'm glad to be of service if someone finds these useful :)

 ## 11/14/2017
+* It is possbile to "overfit" life from the experiences/data you've had so far.
+It's important to adopt a strategy that generalizes well.
+Have a general direction but make sure your model can take advantage and learn properly from data that is yet to come.
 * Aside from my own book highlights and notes, this is a good Antifragile reference https://startupbros.com/antifragile-act-cant-know-much/

 ## 11/11/2017